 All assignments must be completed by the assigned due date.
 Late and/or incomplete work will not be accepted and a grade of zero will be recorded.
 Discussion Board Posts, quizzes, documentation, and skills that are missed due to an unexcused absence may not be made up.
+I will not reopen assignments after the deadline window has closed.
 See the instructor for more specific information.